aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Scarlet.md

 6. A party wide explosion attack that drains `hp`
 7. A single target umbrella throw that hits twice and drains `hp`

-The usage odds depends on odds and those odds changes depending if [HPPercent](../../Actors%20states/HPPercent.md) is less than 0.45 or not.
+The decision of which move to use is based on odds, but the odds changes depending if [HPPercent](../../Actors%20states/HPPercent.md) is less than 0.45 or not.
 Here are the odds in either situations:

 |Move|[HPPercent](../../Actors%20states/HPPercent.md) >= 0.45|[HPPercent](../../Actors%20states/HPPercent.md) < 0.45|
 |---:|----------------------|---------------------|